FC København

 stop a few minutes away by the stunning Frederiks Kirke.
 The service stopped to

-let people off but didn’t open the front doors because it was busy full of
+let people off, but didn’t open the front doors because it was full of

-that if I walked further back towards its starting point, I’d have more chance
+that if I walked further back towards its starting point, I’d have a better chance

 by on smiles and nods, which seemed to satisfy him.
 Nearly everyone got off at Trianglen,